 Doctoral and post-doctoral seminar of the IJN.

-Doc'in Nicod is a biweekly seminar providing an opportunity for young researchers, doctoral students and post-doctoral fellows from the IJN, to receive feedback on work in progress from their fellow graduate students and from researchers of the Institute.
+Doc'in Nicod is a biweekly seminar providing an opportunity for young researchers, doctoral students and post-doctoral fellows from the IJN to receive feedback on work in progress from fellow graduate students and researchers of the Institute.
 Each session will feature one researcher of the IJN as a commentator.

 The seminar is open to the public.